audioshox/inkthreadable-python-example/README.md

 # inkthreadable python example
- A simple python example of the process to send an order to Inkthreadable via their Order API
+ A simple Python example of the process to send an order to Inkthreadable via their Order API

-# Written in Python 3.6
+ Written in Python 3.6